Nuitka/Nuitka/Developer_Manual.rst

-This is possible, because in Python, if one assignment fails, it can just be interrupted, so in fact, they are sequential, and all that is required is to not calculate "c" twice, which the temporary variable expresses.
+This is possible, because in Python, if one assignment fails, it can just be interrupted, so in fact, they are sequential, and all that is required is to not calculate "c" twice, which the temporary variable takes care of.

 Unpacking Assignments